Pat's Weird Putter

 In 2016, Thomas J. Morris/Karsten Manufacturing of Phoenix, AZ patented a club with "a retention cavity configured to engage and retain a golf ball...when urged into the confines of the retention cavity."
 (U.S. Patent #2017/0340926).

-Wear a collared shirt and maintain a casual posture when retrieving your ball from the cup with your putter.
+Be like Pat.
+Maintain a casual posture when retrieving your ball from the cup with your putter.